zizzle6717/js-event-tracker/README.md

 # js-event-tracker
 ## Summary
-This utility tracks helps track # of events in the past x seconds (up to 5 minutes in the past).
+This utility tracks helps track # of events in the past x seconds.

+defaults:
+* Up to 5 minutes in the past (configurable with `maxTimeSpan`)

 ## Build/Compile
 This command will output to the `./dist` directory